Russia in the Eurovision Song Contest 2005

-Russia was represented at the Eurovision Song Contest 2005 in Kyiv, Ukraine.
+Russia was represented at the Eurovision Song Contest 2005 with the song "Nobody Hurt No One", written by Viktor Drobysh, Jussi-Pekka Järvinen, and Mary Susan Applegate, and performed by Natalia Podolskaya.
 The Russian entry was selected through a national final, organised by the Russian broadcaster Channel One Russia (C1R).
-Natalia Podolskaya represented Russia with the song "Nobody Hurt No One", which placed 15th and scored 57 points at the contest.
+At the contest, Russia placed 15th and scored 57 points.

 Before Eurovision

 Evrovidenie 2005 - Vybirayet Rossiya

 Evrovidenie 2005 - Vybirayet Rossiya (retroactively often referred to as Nacionalny Otbor na Evrovidenie 2005) was the third edition of Evrovidenie, the music competition that selects Russia's entry for the Eurovision Song Contest.
 The competition consisted of three semi-finals and a final held on 4, 11, 18 and 25 February 2005, respectively.
 All shows took place at the Studio 1 in Ostankino Technical Center in Moscow, hosted by Andrey Malakhov and Yana Churikova and broadcast on Channel One as well as online via the broadcaster's website 1tv.ru.

 Format

 The format of the national final consisted of four shows: three semi-finals with ten acts each on 4, 11 and 18 February 2005, and a final on 21 February 2005.
 The top three entries of each semi-final as determined by a public televote proceeded to the final, during which the winner was selected exclusively through the public televote.
 In order to cater to the three time zones in Russia, all four shows were broadcast live three times and therefore the competing artists had to perform their song three times.
 All regions participated in the voting via telephone and SMS, with the results being announced during the final broadcast for Western Russia.